 Best Business Cards for Frequent Fliers

-United Airlines, one of the United States’ “Big Three Airlines” has a business card with a tremendous welcome offer of 75,000 bonus miles with an initial spend of $5,000 in the first three months.
+United Airlines, one of the United States’ “Big Three Airlines” has a business card with a welcome offer of 75,000 bonus miles with an initial spend of $5,000 in the first three months your card is open.

 Southwest Airlines is popular with frequent fliers for their low fares, “bags fly free” policy that is rare, and the transparent system with frequent flier miles.
 Theirs is the least complicated where a mile has a dollar value and you don’t have to search for the best dates to use your miles.

-Chase offers a Southwest Rapid Rewards Premier Business Card that offers 60,000 Rapid Rewards miles with a $3,000 spend in the first three months.
+Chase offers a Southwest Rapid Rewards Premier Business Card that offers 60,000 Rapid Rewards points with a $3,000 spend in the first three months.

 Delta is one of the “big three” U.S. airlines and they’ve got a quality business card via their partnership with American Express.
-The welcome bonus is occasionally substantially higher than the current 30,000 mile bonus, but if you’re more interested in the long-term benefits of the card, the Gold Delta Skymiles Business Card (learn more) may be a good option for you.
+If you often fly Delta, the Gold Delta Skymiles Business Card may be a very good option for you.

-Those benefits include 30,000 Delta Skymiles after $1,000 spent in the first three months and a $50 statement credit towards a Delta flight made in those first three months.
+You can early a welcome bonus of 50,000 Delta Skymiles after $2,000 spent in the first three months plus a $100 credit towards a future Delta flight made if you spend $10,000 in a calendar year.
 Your first checked bag flies free and you’ll qualify for priority boarding.
-The $95 annual fee is waived the first year.
+The $99 annual fee is waived the first year.
+Terms apply.